resthub/resthub.org/backbone-stack.rst

    }

-Because of ``Bacbone.View`` and PubSub integration mechanisms (see below) the prefix ``!`` on first index of any global PubSub event is **strongly recommended**.
+Because of ``Bacbone.View`` and PubSub integration mechanisms (see below), the ``!`` prefix for any global PubSub event is **strongly recommended**.

 .. warning::

-   Do not follow this convention does not have any impact on PubSub behaviour but prevents usage of integrated Backbone.View PubSub events declaration (see below)
+   Not following this convention does not have any impact on PubSub behaviour but prevents usage of integrated Backbone.View PubSub events declaration (see below)

 .. _pubsub-in-views:

 PubSub and Backbone Views integration
 -------------------------------------

-In order to facilitate global PubSub events in Backbone Views, Resthub provides some syntaxic sugar with a ``Backbone.View`` extension.
+In order to facilitate global PubSub events in Backbone Views, RESThub provides some syntactic sugar with a ``Backbone.View`` extension.
-You will able to beneficiate of this extension as soon as you included Restbu Backbone extension instead of original Backbone lib (cf. :ref:`resthub-extensions`).
+You'll get to use this extension as soon as you include the RESThub Backbone extension instead of the original Backbone lib (cf. :ref:`resthub-extensions`).

 Backbone Views events hash parsing has been extended to be capable of declaring global PubSub events as it is already done for DOM events binding.
 To declare such global events in your Backbone View, you only have to add it in events hash:

 .. code-block:: javascript